Read more about our Daytime Retreats below:

 March 2, 2017 Daytime Retreat

 Join us for our March 2nd Daytime Retreat, THE SPIRIT IS WILLING: THE FLESH IS WEAK, which will be on Ash Wednesday, March 2nd from 9:30 until 2:30.
+In the morning, Joyce Puin will present a prayerful reflection on the Last Words of Jesus and how they can prepare us to have a holy Lent.
 It is good to begin Lent as a community and to reflect further on how mindfulness can prepare us to participate more fully in this holy season.
 We will join the larger community in church at noon for the Ash Wednesday Service including receiving ashes.

 Travel the path of God’s love for us, Our love for God, Our love for all creation.
 This months ‘retreat will be facilitated by Emma Krueger as Fran recuperates from hip replacement surgery.

 Our January 2017 Retreat

 Join us for our January Daytime Retreat, FOLLOWING YOUR STAR: Mindful of God’s Direction, which runs from 9:30 am until 2:30 pm on Wednesday, January 4, 2017.
 Fran Armbruster will be joined by members of our community who will expand on this season’s theme of The Importance of Mindfulness.

 There will be a morning and afternoon prayer service, presentations on the topic, and a delicious lunch prepared by Chef Randy.

 We are always prepared for people who find out at the last minute that they can join us.
 There is no charge, but for those who are able, we suggest a donation of $6.00 to cover the cost of lunch.

 It is good to come together as we travel our spiritual journeys, coming to know that we are the Beloved of God, mindful of the Spirit working in our lives with others who also wish to move forward toward living in and from the True Self.